leomotors/salim-bot/README.md

 - 1.15.248 [Last of V1](https://github.com/Leomotors/Salim-Bot/releases/tag/1.15.248) (Before rewritten in Version 2)
 - 1.13.213 [Before TS ~~(ThakSin)~~](https://github.com/Leomotors/Salim-Bot/releases/tag/1.13.213) (JavaScript Version)

+*which each major version have some feature dropped, lmao*

 ## Current Salim Bot: Running Salim Bot Framework

 V3 of Salim Bot is now implemented by newly written Salim Bot Framework, Available as *s-bot-framework* on [npm](https://www.npmjs.com/package/s-bot-framework)

 Feel free to implement your own Version of Salim Bot with this package!

-*you also make bots other than salim if your bot behaviour is similar*
+*you may also make bots other than salim if your bot's behaviour is similar*

 ## ❓ What is this Bot?